Vir Biotechnology Inc. (VIR) Shares Up Despite Recent Market Volatility

-Vir Biotechnology Inc. (NASDAQ: VIR)’s stock price has increased by 1.50 compared to its previous closing price of 22.66. however, the company has experienced a 1.72% increase in its stock price over the last five trading days.
+Vir Biotechnology Inc. (NASDAQ: VIR)’s stock price has increased by 4.30 compared to its previous closing price of 22.55. however, the company has experienced a 3.20% increase in its stock price over the last five trading days.
+Barron’s reported on 10/04/22 that Vir Biotechnology’s $1 Billion Government Deal Lifts the Stock

 Is It Worth Investing in Vir Biotechnology Inc. (NASDAQ: VIR) Right Now?

-Vir Biotechnology Inc. (NASDAQ: VIR) has a price-to-earnings ratio that is above its average at 6.03x. and a 36-month beta value of 0.26.
-Opinions on the stock are mixed, with 7 analysts rating it as a “buy,” 1 as “overweight,” 1 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Vir Biotechnology Inc. (NASDAQ: VIR) is above average at 6.17x, while the 36-month beta value is 0.27.Analysts have differing opinions on the stock, with 7 analysts rating it as a “buy,” 1 as “overweight,” 1 as “hold,” and 0 as “sell.”

 Sponsored